Why Test Café?

 Automation testers mostly opt for Selenium, when it comes to automating the testing of web applications.
 Selenium is an open-source tool and its support for many programming languages and browsers, makes it a widely accepted automation tool among testers.
 But those who have worked with Selenium are aware of the many challenges in it, like having to manage different types of wait, the need to install drivers for browser support, the need to match the driver and browser versions to avoid compatibility issues, etc. Test Café is a solution for all these challenges.

 Features of Test Café

 Before installing Test Café, you should have Node.js and Node Package Manager (npm) installed in your system.
-These are the pre-requisites for Test Café.
-So, first we will install Node.js and npm.
+These are the prerequisites for Test Café.
+First, we will install Node.js and npm.
 There are many ways to do this.
 Here, we will see how to install nvm-for-windows (node version manager – windows) first and then how we can use it to install Node.js and npm.

 Steps to install nvm-for-windows